-The Georgia Senate on Thursday voted to prohibit cities and towns from banning plastic bags, saying it would be too expensive and “confusing” for local retailers to worry about.
+The Georgia Senate on Thursday voted to prohibit cities and counties from banning plastic bags, saying it would be too expensive and “confusing” for local retailers to worry about.

-Other concerns are over litter, and the petrochemicals used in making the bags.
+Other concerns involve litter and the petrochemicals used in making the bags.

-The 32-19 vote here has enraged environmentalists, who are calling SB 139 the “plastic bags everywhere” bill.
+The 32-19 vote here enraged environmentalists, who are calling SB 139 the “plastic bags everywhere” bill.

 Support real journalism.
 Support local journalism.
 Subscribe to The Atlanta Journal-Constitution today.
 See offers.